derrickmaples/active-directory/README.md

   - Create a Resourse Group, Virtual Network and Subnet
   - Create a Domain Controller Virtual Machine
   - Create a Client Virtual Machine (Make sure to assign to the same region as the Domain Controller)
-  - Set NIC private IPaddress of the Domain Controller to static
+  - Set NIC private IP Address of the Domain Controller to Static
   - Set DNS settings of the Client to the private IP Address of the Domain Controller
 - Step 4